spardza/projectTest/README.md

 Check difference between your repository and the repository on github cloud:
 $ git status

 Add new changes to the cloud: (suggested to use git status after this to check status.
-E.g. "Changes to be committed..."
+E.g. "Changes to be committed...") (use git add -A to add all in the repository)
 $ git add file.type

 Commit changes locally on your machine: (-m means add a message)